 Saasu has Perpetual Inventory in all plans.
 Quickbooks Online offers it in the "Plus" plan.
-Xero and the basic Quickbooks plans offer only Periodic, which means "manual".
+In March 2015, Xero added perpetual inventory (a basic module).
+Quickbooks offers perpetual as well, but only in the highest plan.
 Perpetual is much better, if you have stock.

-Learn more about choosing an inventory approach: You need to use Perpetual to understand what's going on in your business.
+Learn more about choosing an inventory approach: You need to use Perpetual to understand what's going on in your business if you move stock.

-It seems inventory may end being a deliberate point of difference for Saasu, since it now offers a level of more sophisticated inventory features in its Large plan.
+Saasu has the most sophisticated inventory features in its Large plan.
 In this plan, you get customised attributes associated with items, which are then used on sales orders and purchase orders.
 Saasu defaults one of these attributes to location, for example.
 They can also cope with variants, such as size, color or style.
-This feature is not very usable at present and I hesitate to recommend it, but the necessary user-interface improvements are on the way.
-There is some more comment below in the Saasu section.
+This feature is not very usable at present because the interface is clumsy and I hesitate to recommend it, but the necessary user-interface improvements are on the way.

-Payroll is complicated.
+Payroll is a complicated part of business.
 While these systems support payroll, it is basic and requires the use of skilled personnel.
 Payroll is an area where a small business should use a qualified bookkeeper, even if they have software that offers "payroll".
 Businesses with complex payroll should still consider outsourcing it or using dedicated software.
 Even clients with "big" ERP systems go down this path.